Get Excited! We have a great line up of speakers for this year.

 All women have a right to express ourselves and enjoy sexual pleasure in various forms of intimate relationships.
 However, most women with disabilities are being treated as asexual and declined the rights to be a girlfriend, wife or a mother.
 In this talk, Carmen shares her research, experience and frank advice on how women can be seen and treated as a person to love and to be loved and to express our sexual orientation, identity, and desires.

-Carmen Yau is a disabled leader in the community of the disabled.
-In addition to her role as Chairperson for the Association of Women with Disabilities Hong Kong, she is a registered social worker in psychology, health counseling and social work, and a PhD student of Hong Kong Polytechnic University.
+Carmen Yau is a registered social worker in psychology, health counseling and social work, and a PhD student of Hong Kong Polytechnic University.
 Carmen is an iconic spokesperson for sexual equality of people with disabilities and women and the founder of “Sugar’s XXX Stories”.

 How children can lead social impact